What is Emotionally-Focused Therapy (EFT)?

-Emotionally-Focused Therapy, also sometimes referred to as Couples Therapy, is a therapy approach based on the idea that one’s emotions create his/her identity.
+Emotionally-focused therapy (EFT), also sometimes referred to as couples therapy, is a therapy approach based on the idea that one’s emotions create their identity.
 More specifically, one’s emotions can help us make sound decisions and choices.
-This therapy approach assumes that if one lacks awareness of his/her emotions, or if he/she deliberately avoids unpleasant and/or negative emotions, he/she is unable to fully process the information those feelings provide him/her.
+This therapy approach assumes that if one lacks awareness of their emotions, or they deliberately avoids unpleasant and/or negative emotions, they are unable to fully process the information those feelings provide.

 Therapists with EFT training and experience can help individuals and couples with their communication strategies, and coping abilities, conflict-resolution, and stress-management skills.
 They can also help these individuals become more attuned to their emotions, more equipped at using the information provided by these feelings, and better able to cope with difficult feelings that they experience in their daily lives.